The 400 Club

 There was an 18-piece orchestra, and it was a favourite of Princess Margaret from the early 1950s, with the table used by her and her friends being known as "The Royal Box".

 From 1957, the 400 no longer required gentlemen patrons to wear a dinner jacket.

 In the 1970s, it became Adam's, an upscale gay cub, then Subway, a sleazy gay disco that was closed down by the local council, then the Comedy Store.
 In 1992, the cinema became part of the Wetherspoon's pub The Moon under Water, with the basement a nightclub called Storm and later Club Koo.

+It has since been bought by Simmons, a popular chain of bars in London.